 If you’ve never made or tried burnt ends, I highly recommend them.
 As great as smoked brisket is, burnt ends are brisket candy.
 Highly addicting, they are a real treat.
 But hey, they do take time and brisket isn’t always the cheapest cut.
 So what to do if you want to feed a crowd of some meat candy without breaking the bank?
 Yep, you guessed it: hot dog burnt ends.
 Smoked hot dogs covered in a caramelized sauce, you’ll never eat those little sausage thingies again.
 Perfect for a party, these goodies will disappear in no time.

 There’s absolutely nothing challenging about making these hot dog burnt ends.
-If you don’t have a smoker you can make the entire dish on a grill.
+If you don’t have a smoker (I love my Weber smoker!) you can make the entire dish on a grill.
 You can even use a gas grill.
 If you do, I recommend you use a smoky BBQ sauce to add a little of that great I-made-these-on-a-smoker even-though-I-didn’t flavor.

 Hot Dog Burnt Ends